datalad-handbook/book/docs/usecases/RStudio_user.rst

 They then explain:
   - Rstudio can only use simple Git commands, which do not clone submodule content.
   - DataLad command are run in the terminal window.
-DataLad does not have a R package and do not run in the console
+DataLad does not have a R package and do not run in the console.
-  - This specific function `get .` will download all files, it has two options:
+  - This specific function :command:`datalad get .` will download all files, it has two options:
-     - `-n` option means annexed files will not be downloaded
+     - ``-n`` option means annexed files will not be downloaded
-     - `-r` option (short for ``--recursive``) means that the function is run in all submodules, recursively
+     - ``-r`` option (short for ``--recursive``) means that the function is run in all submodules, recursively.

 Max is thanking Bobby for the insights.
 Before leaving, Bobby gives an additional advice: Our template uses "pure Git" repositories, DataLad functions will work but they will not use git-annex.